cortoproject/corto-ws/README.md

   }
 }
 ```
 The `type` property in this message is the type identifier.
 This type identifier will be used in future messages to indicate that objects of this type are going to be received.
 The `kind` member specifies what kind of type is described.
-The `reference` member specifies whether this is a reference type, and the `members` member specifies the members for this composite type.
+The `members` member specifies the members for this composite type.

 Each value for `kind` comes with different members.
 For example, the `members` property is only relevant for `composite` types.
 These members will be described in more detail in the "simple typesystem" corto specification.

 The `set` member contains an array of object identifiers and new object values.

-A subsequent message with `Point` objects does not contain the metadata:
+A subsequent message with `Point` objects does not include the metadata, because by now the client should have it:
 ```json
 {
   "type":"data",